 \section{Introduction}

-We investigate the parameterized complexity of a large class of vertex graph problems under a structural parameterization.
-In particular, we study fair problems that are becoming more popular in recent years while their history can be traced back to the 80's~\cite{LinSahni}.
+We investigate the parameterized complexity of a rich class of graph problems under structural parameterization.
+In particular, we study fair problems that are becoming more popular in recent years, although their history can be traced back to the 1980s~\cite{LinSahni}.
 The paradigm of the \emph{fair problems} is that we seek a solution, usually represented as a subset of some universe, which is well-distributed within the given underlying structure but does not necessarily have the smallest possible size.
-The standard formal formulation of the idea above which is tailored to graph problems uses the fair cost function as a measure of well-distributedness.
-Given a graph $G$, we define the \emph{fair cost} (\fcnobrackets{}) of set $\VS \subseteq \Vertices(\Graph)$ as $\fc{\VS}\df \max_{v \in \Vertices(\Graph)} |\nb{v} \cap \VS|$, where $\nb{v}$ is an open neighborhood of vertex $v$ in $\Graph$.
-Then the \emph{fair vertex problems} on graphs are graph problems defined as set $\VS\subseteq V(G)$ of the smallest fair cost among all vertex subsets satisfying some property.
-As we wish to solve a large collection of problems, we need to formally characterize what properties we care about.
-For that, we use a concept of graph logic which is a standard tool that allows us to specify a collection of problems stateable using common tools.
-For example, in the \MSOo logic, for which we design our main \FPT algorithm, we can define many standard graph properties such as $k$-colorability, acyclicity, and even the connectivity of a set.
-See \Cref{sec:logic} for more details.
-Before stating a formal definition, we wish to bring up one detail which we would like to discuss: We separate the class of problems into two categories.
-First, where the logic does not have access to set $X\subseteq V(G)$ which is only used to compute the fair cost.
-Second, on the other hand, provides access to $X$ which plays the role of a free variable in the formula.
-Therefore, we provide two distinct problem formulations below.
-We follow the notation established in~\cite{KMT19}, where $\textsf{L}$ represent an abstract logic.
+The standard formulation of the idea above, which is tailored to graph problems, uses the fair cost function as a measure of well-distributedness.
+Given a graph $G$, we define the \emph{fair cost} (\fcnobrackets{}) of a set $\VS \subseteq \Vertices(\Graph)$ as $\fc{\VS}\df \max_{v \in \Vertices(\Graph)} |\nb{v} \cap \VS|$, where $\nb{v}$ is the open neighborhood of a vertex $v$.
+Then the \emph{fair vertex problems} on graphs ask for a set $\VS\subseteq V(G)$ of the smallest fair cost among all vertex subsets satisfying some property.
+As we wish to solve a large collection of problems, we need to formally characterize what kind of properties we work with.
+For that, we use the concept of graph logic which is a standard tool that allows us to specify a collection of problems definable using some particular graph logic.
+For example, in the \MSOo logic\footnote{The logic \FO allows quantifications only over elements (vertices or edges).
+A more powerful logic \MSOo extends \FO by permitting quantification over sets of vertices (but not sets of edges).
+For more details consult \cite{CE-book}. }, for which we design our main \FPT algorithm, we can define many standard graph properties such as $k$-colorability, acyclicity, and even the connectivity of a set.
+Following~\cite{KMT19}, we provide two definitions of fair problems, the second one being more general.